pijll/18xx-unified-rules/games/18Chesapeake.md

 ### Starting a company

+To start a company,
-When a player buys the president's certificate of a company, they choose the par value of the company from the options indicated on the stock market chart.
+a player buys the president's certificate of a company.
+The player chooses the par value of the company from the options indicated on the stock market chart.

 After the president's certificate has been bought,